***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Review any membership fees you pay and decide if those are worth the expense.
 Gym memberships can be costly.
 With a little creativity you can get a great workout in from your home.

-Look at any newspaper or magazine subscriptions you pay for.
+Also, look at any newspaper or magazine subscriptions you pay for.
 Then, consider how often you read them or if you could get the same or similar source of information for free elsewhere.

-Consider sharing monthly streaming subscription fees with a family member or friend.
+Additionally, consider sharing monthly streaming subscription fees with a family member or friend.
 Many platforms allow multiple users to be signed in at the same time.

-Expense Planning Worksheet
+Budgeting Household Expense Planning Worksheet

 Ready to start tracking your expenses?
 I have created a comprehensive list of expenses for you to start tracking your current expenses with.